sagarm365/Manage-Data-Governance-and-Retention/README.md

 Create a static 10 year deletion retention policy for Teams.
 Create forever label for MS365 groups.

 <h2>Description</h2>
-Lab consists of a create and perform an eDiscovery hold for Content Search by using Compliance Purview Portal.
-Microsoft Purview eDiscovery (Standard) in Microsoft Purview provides a basic eDiscovery tool that organizations can use to search and export content in Microsoft 365 and Office 365.  can also use eDiscovery (Standard) to place an eDiscovery hold on content locations, such as Exchange mailboxes, SharePoint sites, OneDrive accounts, and Microsoft Teams.
+Lab consists of a create and pulish Retention Forever Label by using Purview Compliance Portal.
+Use a retention policy to assign the same retention settings for content at a site or mailbox level, and use a retention label to assign retention settings at an item level (folder, document, email).
+In this Lab we have create and publish retention policy for Teams and label for Microsoft 365 Groups.
 <br />